Rural Ambassador

 The purpose of the competition is to uncover the next generation of rural leaders who have the desire to represent and promote their community, their region and their state.
 The WA Rural Ambassador will represent RASWA at selected events with an agricultural and education focus, and compete in the national Rural Ambassador competition.
 To be eligible to enter, candidates just need to have the desire to stand up for Rural Australia, have a basic agricultural and rural knowledge, and be prepared to ‘have a go’.
 They will experience some tough competition, make lifelong friends and have a damn good time.

-The Waroona Agricultural Society is very proud to present: “Jessica Walmsley Fish” Waroona Show 2023 Rural Ambassador.
+The Waroona Agricultural Society is very proud to present: “Jessica Walmsley Fish” Waroona Show 2024 Rural Ambassador.

 Jessica Walmsley Fish

 Jessica grew up on the family farms at Yarloop and Coolup and now works as a primary school educator at Frederick Irwin Anglican School.
-Jessica is also mother to 2 year old Adeline and is married to Cory Fish.
+Jessica is also mother to 2 year old Adeline and baby Colton and is married to Cory Fish.
 Jessica has grown up in a family of volunteers and has learnt the values of volunteering from her parents and grandparents.
 The Walmsley family have been involved with the Waroona Show as far back as Jessica’s Great, Great, Great Grandfather George Walmsley Senior and there are five members of the Walmsley family on the Waroona Agricultural Society Life Membership Honour Board.
 Jessica has assisted at the Waroona show in the roles of Chief Hall Steward as well other more informal roles around the grounds, learning from her parents Eric and Kylie, her grandfather Ross and other family members.

 Jessica understands that the success and wellbeing of communities relies on the kindness and generosity of people who volunteer.
 Understanding the importance of this ensures the longevity of the community.
 Her involvement within the Waroona Agricultural Show community has held many facets, starting as an entrant in the Children’s Hall, competing in the Pony Club Classes, testing the enjoyment levels and scream-ability on the rides within Side Show Alley and move recently, becoming part of the Waroona Agricultural Committee to assist in judging the Trade Display, and Chief Hall Steward.